 - Plug-ins: These are additional features you can add to your website like contact forms or ecommerce carts; some plug-ins are free while others charge a one-time or recurring fee

 The steps for setting up your website will vary depending on your theme, so it is recommended that you choose a theme first, then finding specific instructions for that theme.
-For example, if you chose a Fit Web Themes WordPress theme, you can find instructions linked above.

 Pro Tips for Beginner WordPress Users